 If you’re a beer fan, why not escape the cold and learn something new about your beverage of choice with a brewery tour.
 Steam Whistle Brewery offers 30-minute tours where you can learn all about the brewing process and chat with employees behind the scenes, and, of course, taste the finished product.

 Explore an Indoor Garden

-Pretend winter doesn’t exist for a couple hours with a visit to one of Toronto’s indoor gardens that help keep summer alive year-round.
+Pretend winter doesn’t exist for a couple of hours with a visit to one of Toronto’s indoor gardens that help keep summer alive year-round.
 Three free indoor gardens to explore in the city this winter include Centennial Park Conservatory, Allan Gardens Conservatory, and Cloud Garden Conservatory.
-All three offer a chance to forget about the cold for a while and check out some beautiful tropical foliage.
+All three offer a chance to forget about the cold for a while and check out some beautiful tropical foliage inside a heated greenhouse.

 Escape to an Indoor Pool

 All municipal indoor recreation facilities in Toronto are closed as of December 2020 until further notice.